 REMOTE SENSING and MODELING RISKS

 MALARIA, DENGUE, ZIKA...

 There is an emerging consensus on the vital need for new strategies and innovative health related monitoring services.
 These would support the reduction of the burden of environmental related diseases such as vector-borne diseases such as malaria and water-based diseases (e.g. schistosomiasis) and their related negative socio-economic effects.
-The drivers of those environmental-related diseases can be assessed through environmental monitoring.
-The combination of remote sensing and new information and communication technologies has strengthened the opportunities for disease risk monitoring.
+The drivers of those environmental-related diseases can be assessed through remote sensing of the environment.
+The combination of remote sensing, new information and communication technologies has strengthened the opportunities for disease risk monitoring.
 Geo-spatial information products improve disease control strategies, reduce disease control costs and support disease elimination.

 Invasive plant species

 Invasive plant species become a prominent problem in many parts of the world.
 Early detection is mandatory to enable combat before they become resilient.
 RSS and ICIPE (International Centre of Insect Physiology and Ecology) (Kenya), have developed a multi scale mapping procedure for Striga weeds in cereal crop production areas in southern Africa.
 Striga is a parasitic invasive weed that, if uncontrolled, can reduce cereal production between 20 and 100%, depending on the level of infestation.

 In Africa, cereal harvest losses due to striga are estimated to be around US$ 1 billion, affecting more than 40 million households every year.
 It is thus an important food security issue, especially since small holder farmers do not have effective ways to control the weed.
 The developed mapping procedure will help to guide ‘on the ground’ striga interventions measures by effectively identifying spreads, risk and containment zone.

 FURTHER REMOTE SENSING based MONITORING SOLUTIONS